List of Mad Men characters: Megan Draper

 Don and Megan become distant throughout season 6.
 Don disapproves of Megan kissing another actor in a scene, which causes conflict, and Megan is unaware that Don is having an affair with their married neighbor, Sylvia Rosen.
 After Sylvia ends things with Don, he becomes obsessed with her and barely communicates with Megan.
 Marie suggests Megan dress less like a wife for a business dinner Don has invited Megan to, which attracts Don's amorous attention that night, but he soon becomes detached again and Megan tells him things must change.

-In the Season 6 finale, Don is arrested for drunkenly punching a minister and finally acknowledges to Megan that he's unhappy in New York.
+In the Season 6 finale, Don is arrested for drunkenly punching a minister and finally acknowledges to Megan that he is unhappy in New York.
 He suggests they start anew in California, and Megan is excited by the prospect and happy that Don is willing to fight for their marriage.
 She quits her soap opera job, eagerly anticipating pursuing acting opportunities on the West Coast.
 However, later that same day, an unanticipated work crisis forces Don to tell her they are not moving.
 Angered that she has derailed her career for nothing, Megan wonders aloud why they are fighting for their marriage anymore and storms out.

-In between seasons, Megan moves to California without Don and has no idea he's been on forced leave from SCDP.
-When she discovers this, she suggests he'd rather stay at home and brood than be with her.
+In between seasons, Megan moves to California without Don and has no idea he has been on forced leave from SCDP.
+When she discovers this, she suggests he would rather stay at home and brood than be with her.
 It is also implied that Megan's own career is not going well; she is having difficulty securing roles, and at one point, she bombs an audition and then tracks down the director to tearfully demand a second chance.

 When Don's pregnant niece Stephanie calls him from California asking for help, he sends her to Megan's house and makes plans to fly out the next day.
-While Megan is friendly and hospitable to Stephanie at first, she quickly becomes jealous and uncomfortable and gives Stephanie $1000 so that she'll leave before Don arrives.
+While Megan is friendly and hospitable to Stephanie at first, she quickly becomes jealous and uncomfortable and gives Stephanie $1000 so that she will leave before Don arrives.
 She tells Don that Stephanie chose to leave, and at a party that night initiates a threesome with him and one of her actress friends.